-Island Peak, also known as Imja Tse, a mountain in Sagarmatha National Park of the Himalayas of Eastern Nepal with the height of 6,189m (20305ft), is one of most popular adventurous trekking route in Nepal for climbing the Himalayas.
+Island Peak, also known as Imja Tse, a mountain in Sagarmatha National Park of the Himalayas of Eastern Nepal with a height of 6,189m (20305ft), is one of most popular adventurous trekking route in Nepal for climbing the Himalayas.
 Island Peak Climbing with Everest Base Camp Trek is an awesome and fantastic experience for trekking in Nepal for energetic and physically fit and strong climbers.
-The Peak was named as “Island Peak” by British expeditors in 1953 when they viewed from Dingboche as the peak appearing in the middle of Chhukung valley as an Island in the sea of Ice and snow.
+The Peak was named as “Island Peak” by British expeditors in 1953 when they viewed from Dingboche as the peak appearing in the middle of Chhukung valley as an Island in the sea of ice and snow.

 The Journey to Island peak begins from flight to the amazing airport in Khumbu Region, Lukla Airport.
-From there you are connecting with brave Sherpa who are part of your trekking in Everest region.
+From there you are connecting with brave Sherpa who is part of your trekking in the Everest region.
 Your route passes through Sagarmatha National Park, which covers the Everest Region, full of a variety of flora and fauna, wildlife and endangered animals so others.
 Island peak climbing not only offers the unforgettable climb but also provides some awesome and spectacular views of the great Himalayas in the Everest Region.
 Mountaineers have an amazing and magical panoramic view of the Khumbu region and of giant mountains, Mt.
 Nuptse, Mt Lhotse, Lhotse middle peak and Lhotse Shar in the north making half a circle, Mt.
 Makalu in Eastside and Mt.
 Baruntse and Amadablam in the south.

 During the trekking, you will also reach to the Everest Base Camp and Kala Patthar for the up-close views of Mount Everest and other surrounding High peaks and summit.
 During Descending after summiting the Island Peak you will Pass through villages of Sherpa Community, several Tibetan Monasteries, many cultural and traditional sites of Sherpa village, Hillary School playing ‘Hide and Seek’ inside the clouds and The Yeti Scalp.